 What might affect my test results?

 If you are muscular, your urine creatinine level may be higher than normal.
-If you have little muscle mass because of disease, your urine creatinine level will likely be lower than normal.
+If you are of small stature or have little muscle mass because of disease, your urine creatinine level will likely be lower than normal.

 How do I get ready for this test?

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 - Ziegler, Olivia W., MS, PA